-19.2 Offsetting of Financial Assets and Financial Liabilities
+29.2 Offsetting of Financial Instruments

-The Company has not set off financial instruments and does not have relevant offsetting arrangements.
-Currently, financial assets and financial liabilities are settled on a gross basis; however, each party to the financial instrument (particularly related parties) may have the option to settle all such amounts on a net basis in the event of default of the other party through approval by the respective BOD and stockholders of both parties.
+The Group has not set off financial instruments as of March 31, 2025 and December 31, 2024 and it does not have relevant offsetting arrangements.
+Currently, financial assets and financial liabilities are settled on a gross basis; however, each party to the financial instrument (particularly related parties) may have the option to settle all such amounts on a net basis in the event of default of the other party through approval by the respective BODs and stockholders of both parties.